The Flinn Foundation operates in four philanthropic areas:

 Arizona Center for Civic Leadership

 In 2011, the Foundation launched the Arizona Center for Civic Leadership to strengthen civic leadership in Arizona.
-The Center features three components, anchored by the Flinn-Brown Fellowship, which, in partnership with the Thomas R. Brown Foundations, helps to expand the cadre of future state-level leaders with the knowledge, skills, and commitment to address Arizona’s long-term challenges.
-The other two elements are CivEx (the Arizona Civic Exchange), and the Civic Leadership Collaborative of local and regional leadership programs.
+The Center is anchored by the Flinn-Brown Fellowship, which, in partnership with the Thomas R. Brown Family Private Foundation, helps to expand the cadre of future state-level leaders with the knowledge, skills, and commitment to address Arizona’s long-term challenges.
+The Center also features CivEx (the Arizona Civic Exchange), the Civic Leadership Collaborative of local and regional leadership programs, the Arizona Civic Life Partnership, and Flinn Young Leaders.